 Nehalem Bay – Manzanita, OR

 The coastal area surrounding Manzanita offers many beaches with small dunes for sledding.
 The area stretching into Nehalem Bay State Park has taller dunes (up to 30ft) although partly covered in grass.
-Only sandboard away from vegetation.
+Sandboarding is only allowed away from vegetation.